JarvisPrestidge/n-index-map/README.md

 // prints: {stringId: '2', numberId: 2, data: 'bar'}
 console.log(barElement);
 ```

+#### Typing
-You have the option to specify the typings of the data you expect the NIndexMap to handle, along with the index keys when calling the constructor as generic type paramaters.
+You have the option to specify the types of the data you expect `NIndexMap` to handle, along with the index keys when calling the constructor as generic type paramaters.

 > **NOTE**:  This is automatically inferred from the params if provided, but of course, without constructor params this will need to be specified for full type support.